elymberopoulos/CI_DS_Chapter/DS_ContinuousIntegration_Chapter.md

 ## Travis CI

-Travis CI is a very popular continuous integration tool and integrating it with a GitHub account is simple to do.
+Travis CI is a popular continuous integration tool and integrating it with a GitHub account is simple.
 On Travis-ci.com a user can sign up with their GitHub account.
 After a user confirms the authorization of Travis CI they will be able to select which repositories they want to use with Travis CI.
 A user then needs to add a .travis.yml file to the root directory of their project to tell Travis CI what to do.

 #### Build Status and Environments